The Tottenville High School Alumni Junction!

 j. many more

-the above can boost acid levels or keep the valve open and push acid up
+All of the above can boost acid levels or keep the valve open and push acid up into esophagus.

 1- Avoid fatty foods

 2- Avoid all of your trigger foods like pepperoni pizza

 3- Lose weight